Centre for Integrative Ecology

 She aims to identify the factors or processes that limit carbon remineralisation (back into greenhouse gases) and maximise the biosequestration of carbon in wetland ecosystems.
 Stacey is also involved in seagrass wasting disease and microbiome research, as well as the history, detection and prevention of marine diseases in Australia.

 Trevathan-Tackett SM, Kelleway J, Macreadie PI, Beardall J, Ralph P, Bellgrove A (2015).
 Comparison of marine macrophytes for their contributions to blue carbon sequestration.
 Ecology 96: 3043-3057.

-Scientists hope wetland carbon storage experiment is everyone’s cup of tea (The Guardian)
+Print: ‘Scientists hope wetland carbon storage experiment is everyone’s cup of tea’ (The Guardian)

-Study backs seaweed’s carbon capturing potential (Phys.com)
+News: Study backs seaweed’s carbon capturing potential (Phys.com)

-Teabags buried on Phillip Island hold clues to the secret life of soil (The Sydney Morning Herald)
+Print: Teabags buried on Phillip Island hold clues to the secret life of soil (The Sydney Morning Herald)